devnull-cz/c-prog-lang/modules/getchar.md

 ### :wrench: Task: write code that will read characters from a terminal and prints them out.

-It should work like this:
+It should work like this (assuming the resulting binary is called `a.out`):

 ```
 $ cat /etc/passwd | ./a.out > passwd